lucasmreis/blogSource/src/posts/learning-elm-part-1.md

 template: post.hbt
 date: 2016-04-22
 tags: functional, types, elm
-draft: true
+draft: false
 ---

 A big concern when working with Javascript is *safety*.
-Safety in the sense of being completely sure what a piece of code does, and if changing it won't break everything.
+Safety in the sense of being completely sure what a piece of code does, and if changing one part won't break another part.
 A key concept is *error feedback cycle*: how soon can you catch errors in your code?

 There are a lot of ways to deal with that.
-Linters and comprehensive tests are a good start, and they already seem like a reality for most serious projects today.
+"Linters" and comprehensive tests are a good start, and they already seem like a reality for most serious projects today.
 Using functional programming concepts like pure functions can also help a lot by simplifying your tests, and making it easier to reason about your project.

 Another trend I see is *type safety*, mostly through TypeScript and Facebook Flow.
-They claim that, by programming with types, you can have a compiler that helps getting your code right.
-Not only that, the compiler will catch a lot of errors early on the process, so the error feedback cycle gets much shorter.
+They claim that, by programming with types, you can have a compiler that helps you getting the code right.
+Not only that, the compiler will catch a lot of errors early in the process, so the error feedback cycle gets much shorter.

 So I decided to experiment with a typed language that compiles to Javascript.
-In a continuum of less type safety to more type safety, I've compiled these players:
+In a continuum of less type safety to more type safety, I compiled these players:

 1. Plain Javascript (almost zero type safety)
 2. Facebook Flow